The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 4. Exogen

-The final stage of the hair growth cycle is the exogen phase, also known as the shedding phase.
+The final stage is the exogen phase, also known as the shedding phase.

 Old hair will detach and fall out, and the hair follicle will return to the growth phase to begin the process anew, creating new hair.